 Of course, even if one rightly appreciates the value of some of the information contained in student surveys—there is still plenty of reason to also feel decidedly uneasy about them.
 After all, however useful, data like that just cited is still a product of the characteristically dull empirical work that drives what Richard Hil calls “the great student surveyathon,” and what he sees as the contemporary neo-liberal university’s misplaced faith in the measures and metrics of student satisfaction.
 Whatever insights they might provide, the questions posed in university surveys read and feel quite a lot like those asked in surveys administered by cell phone providers or restaurant chains.
 On the whole, they seem much more concerned with brand power and market share than with learning.
 The reticence and suspicion such surveys generate among certain quarters, then, do not come from nowhere and are often well founded, if also sometimes expressed in a shrill and arrogant tone.

 And thus we arrive at the essential point, for it is precisely the shallow questioning and obvious market motivations behind the “surveyathon” that makes individual student narrative accounts so important and valuable.
-They breathe life, and provide vital but elusive existential insights, into a series of complex issues.
+They breathe life, and provide vital but elusive existential insights into a series of complex issues.
 It is true that, like standard university surveys, the ultimate goal of the project under discussion includes gaining insights into the expectations of today’s university students, what they want, and how they experience the modern university.
 But its driving interest is in understanding how well students engage with the intellectual challenge of learning, the sorts of connections they make with their instructors and peers, and ultimately what, exactly, they have personally come to value in their education.
 For all of the mountains of data, for all of the charged political debates swirling around these crucial questions, the reality is that neither supporters of the neo-liberal approach to higher education, nor its critics, have a clear understanding of these fundamental issues.
-The project being proposed can help.
+The project being proposed can, perhaps, help.

 There is another, related reason to recommend this project, and that is that it promises to provide a compelling response to the (often angry) accusations and insults so frequently directed against the humanities and social science disciplines.
 You know the ones.
 They often flow out of the seemingly incontestable calls for “utility” and “accountability,” and flatly declare that the humanities and social science disciplines are devoid of social value and are therefore intolerable luxuries.
 At their worst, they also present those who study in these fields as lazy, out-of-touch dodgers, if not elitist, politically correct crusaders leading a misguided assault on common sense and “ordinary people.”
 These are obviously charged, highly politicized claims, and represent little more a stock of knee-jerk clichés kicked out by a shallow, unthinking cynicism.
 They ought to have little bearing on how education is funded or on education policy frameworks.
 Unfortunately, they have remarkable currency in these days of austerity and retrenchment, and make it very difficult to refocus the terms of debate in an informed and productive manner.
 Accusations of uselessness are powerful—and dangerous, largely because they are also often merely commonsensical.
 That is, they are commonly rooted in an emotional, impressionistic “truthiness” that is not easily phased by reason or evidence.

 Once again, however, I think student narratives can help.
 We know our students.
-We know that many will affirm the interest and value of studying in the humanities, and that the value identified will take a variety of forms that often will not be immediately associated with either money or profession.
+We know that many will affirm the interest and value of studying in the humanities, and that the value identified will take a variety of forms and often will not be immediately associated with either money or profession.
 Theirs is an important message everyone should hear: politicians, university administrators, the public, even other students and academics themselves.
 It is time we make an effort to push back against the “truthy” insistence that a humanities education has little value and does not provide viable professional preparation.
 Aside from failing to recognize that value comes in many forms, this persistent popular suspicion is simply wrong.

 The world of the twenty-first century is far too sophisticated and complex for cheap clichés to continue to carry the argument.
 But if we want to change the terms of debate we need to make some moves.
 We will also need help, and in this case who better to provide it than our students, who are ultimately the best evidence of the value of what we do.
 And on this score we happen to be quite lucky, for despite frequent media claims to the contrary, today’s students are talented, engaged, and flat out impressive.
 Even a quick look around the world or in our local community reveals a remarkable range of student-led initiatives: be it students marching for their lives against the NRA and the Washington swamp, or, more locally, fighting for the quality and integrity of their education during the 2016 U of M faculty strike, or reimagining notions of ecology, equity and the economy, or having crucial access to indigenous languages.
 This is just a quickly compiled sample, but it still helps demonstrate that the value of studying the humanities and social sciences cannot seriously be questioned.
 So, let’s try something new, get our students involved, and not allow it to be.